bcgsc/goldrush/README.md

 1. GoldRush-Path: selecting the golden path reads
 2. GoldRush-Edit: polishing the genome
 3. Tigmint-long: correcting the genome
-4. GoldRush-Link: scafolding the genome
+4. GoldRush-Link: scaffolding the genome

 ## Credits